AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

       - Focus on Application: Focus on running applications and less importance on applications that are in the queue.

-      - Real-time operating system in the embedded system: Since the size of programs is small, RTOS can also be used in embedded systems like in transport and others.
+      - Real-time OS in the embedded system: Since the size of programs is small, RTOS can also be used in embedded systems like in transport and others.

       - Error Free: These types of systems are error-free.